 Books may not be returned during the last week of the semester or during finals weeks.
 Books identified as desk copies by the publisher are not accepted for refunds or returns.
 Store management retains the option to extend the return periods or policies.

-The Center for Calling & Career, located in 308 Bartlett Hall, provides services to help MC students explore their options related to their majors, their vocations, and their future life satisfaction.
-CCC staff members can provide or arrange for the following services to aid in various parts of this decision- making and skill-building process:
+The Career Center, is temporarily located in Bartlett Hall Rm 223, and provides services to help MC students explore their options related to their majors, part-time and full-time employment and internships.
+The Career Center staff can provide or arrange for the following services to aid in various parts of this decision- making and skill-building process:

-- Counseling assistance in choosing a major and thinking about career/vocational options
+- Career coaching in choosing a major and thinking about career options

 - Workshops, career fairs, and on-campus employer contact opportunities